Storm-scarred Texas coast picks up after lmelda’s deluge

 Climate change is making intense storms even more frequent, a fact not lost on protesters who rallied in Texas as part of a “Global Climate Strike” aimed at world leaders.
 Scientists say climate change is responsible for more intense and more frequent extreme weather such as storms, droughts, floods and fires, but without extensive study they cannot directly link a single weather event to the changing climate.

-“I also have family in Houston and they were forced to go to to school yesterday and they had to evacuate at some point because the school was obviously over flooding,” said Sofia Chavez, 12, an eighth-grader who rallied outside the Texas Capitol.
-“And it just worries me that i have family that’s really important to me struggling with these kinds of things, and no one is really caring.”
+“I also have family in Houston and they were forced to go to school yesterday and they had to evacuate at some point because the school was obviously over-flooding,” said Sofia Chavez, 12, an eighth-grader who rallied outside the Texas Capitol.
+“And it just worries me that I have family that’s really important to me struggling with these kinds of things, and no one is really caring.”

 Silber and Weber reported from Austin, Texas.